re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 #### IssuesPageHeader

-For the header, we can get rid of its props (as now it's state we already have declared), and we will also take the chance to represent the loading state by using React's Suspense.
+For the header, we can get rid of its props (as we have already declared its state), and we will also take the chance to represent the loading state by using React's Suspense:

 ```diff
 -import React from 'react'